example showing how you might bind this command

 Workspaces on any monitor can be focused by their name (given that all workspace names across all monitors are unique)

-using the komorebic focus-named-workspace
+using the komorebic focus-named-workspace command.

 # example showing how you might bind this command